ntamminga1/StockSympathyProject/README.md

 **Key Performance Indicators (KPI)**: To be decided.

-**Data sets**: We will build the model using stock prices of a few companies in the following sectors.
+**Data sets**: We will build the model using the stock prices of a few companies in the following sectors.

-1. Cryptocurrencies
-2. Retail
+1. Retail
-3. Banks
+2. Banks
-4. Semiconductor
+3. Semiconductor
-5. A few large companies from the S and P 500 index.
+4. A few large companies from the S and P 500 index.
-6. Pharmaceuticals and healthcare.
+5. Pharmaceuticals and healthcare.

 We will scrape daily stock price data from `Yahoo Finance`?